 Many times parents decide after a period of time that it is no longer necessary to follow the visitation orders that they have on the books.
 This may be for any number of reasons, not the least of which tends to be that the other parent did something to upset him or her and now a violation of the order will occur to settle the score.
 Once that happens, hurt feelings come into play and an escalation of violations occurs.
 Typically, more than one violation occurs and a battle of enforcement suits is the end result.

 Does this sound familiar?
 If you and your ex-spouse find yourself in a situation where you both have violated court orders it may be worth your time to examine why those violations occurred.
 Maybe you can work together in mediation to modify your orders to better suit your lives now.
-That would be far agreeable than suing each other over these enforcement related issues.
-Your family's situation is unique but with some co-parenting and assistance from an experienced family law attorney, it is likely that you have solutions that can minimize cost and time spent on these type of unpleasant occurrences.
+That would be far agreeable than suing each other over these enforcement-related issues.
+Your family's situation is unique but with some co-parenting and assistance from an experienced family law attorney, it is likely that you have solutions that can minimize the cost and time spent on these types of unpleasant occurrences.